FedjaVujicic/compilation-tools/README.md

 # Compilation Tools

-Tools for executing simple assembly code for a GNU.
+Tools for executing simple assembly code.
 This project has been done as part of a course at ETF 2023.

 ## Features